INDEPENDENT PURCHASING COOPERATIVE

 If you have any questions about IPC’s privacy practices, or you wish to access, correct, or delete your Personal Information, please contact the IPC Privacy Officer as set forth below.

-European Union residents also have the right under the GDPR to lodge a complaint with your local supervisory authority for data protection.
+If you are an E.U. resident, you have the right under the GDPR to lodge a complaint with your local supervisory authority for data protection.

 The IPC Privacy Officer can be reached by mail, telephone, facsimile, or email, as follows: